-The Craigencalt Rural Community Trust (CRCT) is dedicated to maintaining and improving the Craigencalt area of countryside around Kinghorn, for the benefit of residents and visitors alike.
-The charity works with everyone with an interest in the area, including the landowners, and this has already been very beneficial in opening up and improving Rodanbraes, the Doric Well Path, North Mire Path and maintenance work on the jetty and the barley straw rafts.
-There are a number of projects planned and funded for 2013; so please come and help.
-See CRCT website for info.
+The Craigencalt Rural Community Trust (CRCT) is dedicated to maintaining and improving the countryside around Kinghorn, for the benefit of residents and visitors alike.
+The charity works with everyone with an interest in the area, including the landowners, and this has already been very beneficial in opening up and improving Rodanbraes, the Doric Wells Path, North Mire Path and maintenance work on the jetty and the barley straw rafts.
+There are a number of projects planned and funded for 2013-

 Kinghorn beach is an attractive sheltered bay with plenty of sand and a great place for families.
 The boathouse of the Kinghorn Lifeboat is situated here and is called out to boats at risk in the open waters of the Firth of Forth.
 The beach looks out onto Inchkeith Island and across the firth to Arthurs Seat and the castle in Edinburgh and the Pentland Hills.
 See More